yvesDenis/yvesdenis.github.io/content/en/post/cli-app-golang.md

 There are many Golang libraries or frameworks which we can leverage to build our CLI app but [Urfave/cli](https://cli.urfave.org) is my favorite as I find it simple, fast and not restrictive like the others.
-I has 2 versions and we'll go with the second and latest one [v2](https://cli.urfave.org/v2/getting-started/).
+It has two versions and we'll go with the second and latest one [v2](https://cli.urfave.org/v2/getting-started/).

 For Go beginners, here's the official doc https://go.dev/doc/